spacether/pycalculix/README.md

 ## Usage
-1. To run a pycalcuix file you have to have pycalulix installed, see Installation above
+1. To run a pycalcuix file you have to have pycalulix installed, see 'Installation' above
 2. The you can then write your own pycalculix programs or run one of the example files here: https://github.com/spacether/pycalculix/tree/master/examples
 3. To run a file:
-- WINDOWS:
+- WINDOWS
   - Graphical user interface:
-    1. Double click the file: if the .py extension is associated correctly you can double click it to run the .py program
+    - Double click the file: if the .py extension is associated correctly you can double click it to run the .py program
   - Console:
-    1. cd into the directory with your .py file in it
+    - cd into the directory with your .py file in it, then in the terminal enter
-    2. type:
+    ```
     python the_program.py
+    ```
     where the_program.py is the name of the file that you are running This assumes that python3 is your active python installation

-- LINUX/MAC:
+- LINUX/MAC
   - Console:
-    1. cd into the directory with your .py file in it
+    - cd into the directory with your .py file in it, then in the terminal enter
-    2. type:
+    ```
     python3 the_program.py
+    ```
     where the_program.py is the name of the file that you are running